sydasif/python-book/docs/source/git/01_git.md

 `Settings` -->> `Developer settings` -->> `Personal access tokens` -->> `Generate new token` -->> `Add note` -->> `Set Expiration` -->> `Add Scope and generate token`.

-Add token to your configuration with the below command:
+Add a token to your configuration with the below command:

 ```console
 git config credential.helper store